The early total was set at 8 (O: -110 | U: -110).The Reds (62-99) lead the series 2-0 after winning 3-2 on Tuesday, thei...

 The Cubs weren’t going to let go that easily as they took the scoreline head-on and rallied together to claim games 5 and 6 to make it once more a level playing field, and so it went to game 7 with the winner taking it all.

-Game 7 would be a classic and it had all the drama, after taking an early lead in the first inning the Indians hit back in the third, but the Cubs reclaimed their advantage by getting two players home in the fourth and fifth innings while also having a sigh of relief when they ticked over the runs in the sixth inning.
+Game 7 would be a classic and it had all the drama, after taking an early lead in the first inning the Guardians hit back in the third, but the Cubs reclaimed their advantage by getting two players home in the fourth and fifth innings while also having a sigh of relief when they ticked over the runs in the sixth inning.

-Despite the Cubs having a solid foundation on the scoreboard, the Indians were not going down without a fight as they crossed three players home in the eighth inning.
+Despite the Cubs having a solid foundation on the scoreboard, the Guardians were not going down without a fight as they crossed three players home in the eighth inning.
 After a scoreless ninth inning, the game reached its climax with the World Series finale going to an extraordinary 10th inning.

-The Cubs though, got two players home compared to one from the Indians, to end a long, draining, and emotional 108-year wait for the Cubs to finally be called World Series champions, and more importantly, the curse of ‘Billy the Goat’ and the Bartman incident would no longer shine over the Cubs.
+The Cubs though, got two players home compared to one from the Guardians, to end a long, draining, and emotional 108-year wait for the Cubs to finally be called World Series champions, and more importantly, the curse of ‘Billy the Goat’ and the Bartman incident would no longer shine over the Cubs.

 In many ways, the World Series win was a fresh start ahead of the 2017 season as the Cubs were no longer the ‘loveable losers’, but were now the hunted.
 They showed no signs of slowing down when they finished first in the National League Central making the postseason once again for the third season in a row.